bruceravel/demeter/documentation/Athena/examples/aucl.rst

    written to a file that can be imported into a spreadsheet, like LibreOffice Calc shown here.

-Once the sequence of fits finishes, you may want to click through the data groups and examine the fits at the various time steps.
+Once the sequence of fits finishes, you may want to :mark:`leftclick,..` click through the data groups and examine the fits at the various time steps.
 Note that the :button:`Marked fits report,light` option in the operations list becomes active.
 Clicking on this prompts you for a name for an output file.
-This output file is a comma separated value text file which can be easily imported into a spreadsheet, much like one of :demeter:`athena`'s `report files <../output/report.html>`__.
-In this figure we see that the metal content increases monotonically while the chloride content decreases monotonically.
+This output file is a comma separated value text file which can be easily imported into a spreadsheet, much like one of :demeter:`athena`'s `report files
+<../output/report.html>`__.
+In this figure we see that the metal
+content increases monotonically while the chloride content decreases monotonically.
 The column with the sulfide content is not seen in the image, but it remains roughly constant throughout the experiment.

 .. _fig-auclexcel:
 .. figure:: ../../_images/ex_aucl_excel.png